tippesi/Atlas-Engine/README.md

 	// We also want to interact with our little application.
 We therefore create a keyboard and mouse
 	// handler.
 The handlers which are currently present in the engine are very basic but can be seen
-	// as an example on how to write your own one. auto mouseHandler = Atlas::Input::MouseHandler(&camera, 1.5f, 0.015f);
+	// as an example on how to write your own ones. auto mouseHandler = Atlas::Input::MouseHandler(&camera, 1.5f, 0.015f);
 	auto keyboardHandler = Atlas::Input::KeyboardHandler(&camera, 7.0f, 0.3f);